edubart/forkmon/README.md

 * `FORKMON_FILTER` pattern that a watched file name should match, following [Lua pattern rules](https://www.lua.org/manual/5.4/manual.html#6.4.1), multiple filter patterns can be used when using the `;` separator.
 * `FORKMON_QUIET` if set, the tool will be quiet and not print anything.
+* `FORKMON_NO_COLORS` if set, no colors will be used in terminal output.
+* `FORKMON_RESTART_DELAY` how many milliseconds to wait before restarting the application when a file has changed (default 20).
+Must be more than 0, so the OS can properly flush all file changes.
+* `FORKMON_IGNORE_DELAY` how many milliseconds to ignore new changes after a file has been changed (default 200).
+Must be more than 0, so when saving files in a batch does not trigger many restarts.
 ## Motivation

 I had this idea other day when thinking in ways to speedup the [Nelua](https://nelua.io/) compiler, this tool can be used there to skip redundant compiler work.